 Change how your Universal Credit is paid in Scotland

-In Scotland, if you apply for Universal Credit (UC) on or after 4 October 2017 in a full service area, you can ask to change the way that your UC is paid.
+In Scotland, you can ask to change the way that your Universal Credit (UC) is paid.
 You can ask for your UC to be paid twice a month instead of monthly or for some of your UC to be paid directly to your landlord.

 Read this page to find out more about the UC choices for people living in Scotland.

-If you apply for UC in a full service area in Scotland on or after 4 October 2017, you can ask for:
+If you apply for or are already getting UC in Scotland you can ask for:

 - your UC to be paid twice a month rather than monthly, and/or